lammps/lammps/doc/src/Speed_gpu.rst

 library to see if single or mixed precision will give accurate results, since they will typically be faster.

-MPI parallelism typically outperforms OpenMP parallelism, but in same cases using fewer MPI tasks and multiple OpenMP threads with the GPU package can give better performance.
+MPI parallelism typically outperforms OpenMP parallelism, but in some cases using fewer MPI tasks and multiple OpenMP threads with the GPU package can give better performance.
 3-body potentials can often perform better with multiple OMP threads because the inter-process communication is higher for these styles with the GPU package in order to allow deterministic results.

 **Guidelines for best performance:**